Routes of Entry

 Special Exam or Other Exam Requests

 According to Section 8.3 of the Registration Policy, candidates may apply for an oral exam in lieu of the written sit-down exam or may apply for other special exam consideration due to medical reasons, learning disabilities or any other extraordinary circumstances.
-A detailed written request including supporting documents that may include medical records, professional learning assessments, letter of support from sponsor/mentors must be submitted and addressed to the ABCFP registrar by August 1st of the year you intend to write the exam.
+A detailed written request including supporting documents that may include medical records, professional learning assessments, letter of support from sponsor/mentors must be submitted and addressed to email@example.com by July 1st.

 We will consider your request and decide whether or not it can be accommodated.
 We will work with you to assess what, if any, special arrangements may be appropriate.